 Antiparos, pronounced as Andiparos, is a small island just next to the shore of Paros

 .
-Since it is easy to reach (in 10 minutes boat drive from Paros), it is a popular destination and its beaches and main village, called Kastro, welcome many tourists in the summer season.
-All boats to Antiparos depart from Pounta, just opposite Kastro.
+Since it is easy to reach (10 minutes boat ride from Paros), it is a popular destination which welcome many tourists in the summer season.
+Ferries from Paros arrive at the port of Antiparos Chora